laro/Cilia/README.md

     - Possible to redefine for interoperability with other languages:
         - Objective-C/Swift classes: Use their reference counting mechanism.
           `using ObjectiveCObject::SmartPtrType = ObjectiveCRefCountPtr`
         - C#/.NET classes: Use garbage collected memory, add pointers to the global list of C#/.NET instance pointers (with GCHandle and/or gcroot).
+Access/dereferencing  creates a temporary `DotNetGCPinnedPtr`, that pins the object (so the Gargabe Collector cannot move it during access).
           `using DotNetObject::SmartPtrType = DotNetGCPtr`
         - Java classes: Use garbage collected memory, add pointers to the global list of Java instance pointers.
           `using JavaObject::SmartPtrType = JavaGCPtr`